AndriiHeonia/hull/README.md

 </ol>

 ## Limitations
 This library relies on ES6.
-The ES6 features used are
+The ES6 features used are:
 - `new Set(null)`, `Set#add`, `Set#has`
 - `let`, `const`
 - `Math.trunc` (if available)